Updated 24 March 2023

 In line with Government guidelines guests who display symptoms of coronavirus or live in a household where someone else has symptoms should not check in.
 The most common symptoms of coronavirus are the “recent onset of a continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.”

 Guidance if a guest develops COVID-19 symptoms.

 If a guest develops COVID-19 symptoms while staying with us they should immediately inform us and we will advise on the next steps to be taken in line with the latest government guidance and to ensure there is no onward risk of infection to other guests or hosts.
-The guest should immediately self-isolate where they are to minimise the risk of transmission, and request a test.
-The Government guidance is here.
-Details of how to arrange an NHS test are here.
+We request that guests should immediately self-isolate where they are to minimise the risk of transmission, and take a test.

 If a guest shows acute symptoms, has breathing difficulty or their life is at potential risk, medical help should be sought immediately.
 Either through NHS online https://111.nhs.uk/ or by dialing 999 for a medical emergency.

 If a guest is required to self-isolate with us beyond their planned stay they will be liable for the additional costs caused.
 This includes any additional costs associated with the impact to follow-on guests who may not be able to stay with us due to the extended stay.
 Guests are encouraged to take out suitable travel insurance to cover this eventuality.